-1. Open the admin interface (http://localhost:8000/create/project/) and create the project you want to translate.
-See Project configuration for more details.

-2. Create a component which is the real object for translation - it points to the VCS repository, and selects which files to translate.
-See Component configuration for more details.

-The important fields here are: Component name, VCS repository address and mask for finding translatable files.
-Weblate supports a wide range of formats including gettext PO files, Android resource strings, iOS string properties, Java properties or Qt Linguist files, see Supported file formats for more details.

-3. Once the above is completed (it can be lengthy process depending on the size of your VCS repository, and number of messages to translate), you can start translating.
+- 1. Open the admin interface (http://localhost:8000/create/project/) and create the project you want to translate.
+See Project configuration for more details. - All you need to specify here is the project name and its website. - 2.
+Create a component which is the real object for translation it points to the VCS repository, and selects which files to translate.
+See Component configuration for more details. - The important fields here are: Component name, VCS repository address and mask for finding translatable files.
+Weblate supports a wide range of formats including gettext PO files, Android resource strings, iOS string properties, Java properties or Qt Linguist files, see Supported file formats for more details. - 3.
+Once the above is completed (it can be lengthy process depending on the size of your VCS repository, and number of messages to translate), you can start translating.